envision-projects/envision-projects.github.io/content/mechanical/project-l0ckcr4ck3r.md

 This is **not** for the faint of heart.
 This thing takes long and its hard to get right.
 Only for the advanced and over achievers.

+All the project files can be found [here](https://drive.google.com/drive/folders/1nlAPVdNwrT2d3gSRspbw5zdQGXfbqTga?usp=sharing).

 ![](/images/ezgif.com-gif-maker-3-.gif)

 # **About the Project**